Inventoryframework/inventoryframework.github.io/Classes and Settings/O_ItemObjectAndAC_ItemDriver.md

 !!!

 ## Data-only objects
 Objects do not need to a driver to go along with it.
 In the <span style="color:slateblue">**ConstructionSettings**</span> for your object, you can set it to be Data-Only.
 Sometimes all you need is a place to store variables, and while you can add those variables to the data asset itself, some people do not want to go into C++ OR there is some data that can't be categorised to an item category.
 For example; quest data.
-Any item can be a part of a quest, but you might not want create a data asset dedicated to a quest.
+Any item can be a part of a quest, but you might not want create a data asset parent dedicated to a quest category.

 Data-only objects can do some functions and some logic, but no timers, no replication or have any modifiable data.
 It is a place for constant data that does not change during runtime, just like the data inside the data asset.